Breaking the Metric Voting Distortion Barrier

 \section{Discussion}

-In this work, we studied Maximal Lotteries in the distortion setting and proposed novel simple rules of Random Consensus Builder and RaDiUS.
+In this work, we studied {the Maximal Lotteries voting rule in the distortion framework,} and proposed {two novel simple rules,} Random Consensus Builder and RaDiUS.
 Using our biased metric framework, we show that a mix between ML and RCB has metric distortion at most $2 \sqrt{2}$, and a mix between ML and RaDiUS has distortion at most $2.753$.

 An immediate future direction is to further close the gap $(2.112, 2.753)$ of optimal metric distortion.
 Towards this, we propose the following ideas: \begin{itemize}